Generlate/Handbook/company/asynchronous-communication.md

 Even though we use artifacts to communicate over time, it is important to note that they are not sources of truth.
 They are used during the creation and production process and are extremely rich in context, however, the final conclusion and what we share with everyone else must live in one of our [sources of truth](../communication/index.md#sources-of-truth).
 The information in these places is expected to be accurate and up-to-date.

 And remember: we are handbook-first.
-Google Docs, RFCs, GitHub issues, and Slack conversations are not considered sources of truth—they are ephemeral scratchpads in which decisions can be made, but nobody should be expected to read every RFC to learn how to do something.
+Google Docs, RFCs, GitHub issues, and Discord conversations are not considered sources of truth—they are ephemeral scratchpads in which decisions can be made, but nobody should be expected to read every RFC to learn how to do something.
 Regardless of where a decision was made (be it one of the artifacts or a meeting), it must be committed to the handbook.

-#### Slack
+#### Discord

-Slack is our [team chat](../communication/team_chat.md) and a big part of our day-to-day workflow, however, it is not one of our sources of truth.
-Because most of our channels are public and open to everyone to see, supporting our value of being [open and transparent](./values.md#open-and-transparent), Slack tends to be our default method of communication.
+Discord is our [team chat](../communication/team_chat.md) and a big part of our day-to-day workflow, however, it is not one of our sources of truth.
+Because most of our channels are public and open to everyone to see, supporting our value of being [open and transparent](./values.md#open-and-transparent), Discord tends to be our default method of communication.

 You don’t have to join every open channel available, but if you do, be mindful of what to pay attention to and how much time you spend reading threads that might not be helpful to you or your work.
 This takes some time and we recommend talking to teammates to understand what works best for you.

-Slack can feel like a synchronous way of communication and people might feel they need to respond right away, but remember we are remote and async.
+Discord can feel like a synchronous way of communication and people might feel they need to respond right away, but remember we are remote and async.
 Teammates should feel free to send messages to others at any time, rather than trying to guess what a convenient time would be for them, and they are also free to read messages whenever is convenient for them.
 There is no expectation that people will be immediately responsive.

 A good practice is to send one message with your request directly, instead of sending “[Hey, how’s it going](https://www.nohello.com/)?” and waiting for the other person to reply to send the actual message.
 That interrupts their work without communicating anything.
 If you have a quick question, just ask the question directly, and the person will respond asynchronously.